Extend Customer’s Net 30 to Net 90 with Non-Recourse Invoice Factoring

 Business owners lacking large cash reserves turn to invoice factoring to pay their employees, suppliers, growth initiatives, and business partners to grow their business.

-Invoice factoring can enable startups, small businesses, and entrepreneurs to achieve their goals by providing cash when they need it.
+Invoice factoring can enable startups, small businesses, and entrepreneurs to achieve their goals by providing cash when needed.
 Selling your invoices to a factoring company keeps businesses in operation and growth plans alive.
 Contact Bankers Factoring to see how factoring works and for the types of factoring that can safely grow your business.
-Learn how you can safely extend credit terms with non-recourse invoice factoring
+Learn how to safely extend credit terms with non-recourse invoice factoring and stop waiting for customers to pay in 30-90 days for a cost similar to swiping a credit card.